-The interest rate risk caused by operations of the banking portfolio is assessed through risk sensitivity analysis, on an individual and consolidated basis for the subsidiaries included in the Banco Montepio Group's consolidated balance sheet.
+Interest rate risk in the banking book is assessed through risk sensitivity analysis, on an individual and consolidated basis for the subsidiaries included in the Banco Montepio Group's consolidated balance sheet.

 Interest rate risk is appraised in accordance with the impacts on net interest income, net worth and own funds caused by variations in market interest rates.
-The main risk factors arise from the mismatch between the interest rate revision periods and/or residual maturity between assets and liabilities (repricing risk), from non-parallel variations in interest rate curves (yield curve risk), from the nonexistence of perfect correlation between different indexers with the same repricing period (basis risk), and from the options associated to instruments which enable divergent action of agents depending on the level of rates that are contracted and applied at any given time (option risk).
+The main risk factors in the context of interest rate risk arise from the mismatch between the interest rate revision periods and/or residual maturity between assets and liabilities (repricing risk), from non-parallel variations in interest rate curves (yield curve risk), from the nonexistence of perfect correlation between different indexers with the same repricing period (basis risk), and from the options associated to instruments which enable divergent action of agents depending on the level of rates that are contracted and applied at any given time (option risk).

-Following the recommendations of Basel and Banco de Portugal Instruction number 34/2018 of 15 June 2018, the Banco Montepio Group calculates its exposure to balance sheet interest rate risk, at least quarterly, based on the methodology of the Bank of International Settlements ("BIS"), classifying all the headings of the assets, liabilities and off-balance sheet items which do not belong to the trading book, by repricing brackets.
+Following the recommendations of Basel and Banco de Portugal Instruction number 34/2018 of 15 June 2018 (as amended), the Banco Montepio Group calculates its exposure to balance sheet interest rate risk at least quarterly, based on the methodology of the Bank of International Settlements ("BIS"), classifying all the headings of the assets, liabilities and off-balance sheet items which do not belong to the trading book, by repricing brackets.